Have you ever used the frame within a frame photography technique for your pictures? If not, then this guide is for you.

 Use the rear-view mirror in your vehicle to your advantage.
 It can be either the front rear-view mirror or the two side rear-view mirrors.

 You need to position your camera in such a way that you get the desired scene inside the mirror.
 Try multiple angles to see the difference.

 13. Use Your Spectacles

-If you are wearing glasses, then you can use it also for composition.
+If you wear glasses, you can use them also for composition.
 Here, the actual scene needs to be inside the two eye-piece of the spectacles.

 14. Use Structures Around You